district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 }
 ```

-The way the drawing is performed is influenced by QPainter's settings.
-Some of these are adopted from the
+The way the drawing is performed is influenced by `QPainter`{.cpp}'s settings.
-device, whereas others are initialized to default values.
-The three main painter settings are the pen, the brush,
+Some of these are adopted from the device, whereas others are initialized to
+default values.
+The three main painter settings are the pen, the brush, and the
-and the font.
+font.

 ![QPainter][qpainter]